One of the biggest trends in beauty over the last couple of years is undoubtedly the rise of clay masks.

-But I'm here to tell you, that clay masks are not the solve-all-problems product that they're marketed as.
-And in my personal opinion, should be treated with caution.
+But I'm here to tell you, that clay masks are not the solve-all products that they're marketed as.
+And in my personal opinion, they should be treated with caution.

 Clay masks do indeed help to clear your skin out.
-Many types of clay does have an amazing ability to pull dirt and grease from your pores and out of your skin.
-But clay doesn't discriminate.
+Many types of clay do have an amazing ability to pull dirt and grease from your pores and out of your skin.

 When clay pulls dirt from your skin, it also removes your skin's normal oils - the natural moisturising factors that keep your skin nourished and bouncy.

 If you've ever used a clay mask and gotten that tight, itchy feeling as it dries, I'm here to tell you that this is the mask sucking up all your natural moisture.

 Of course, when your skin is devoid of it's natural oils, it then goes into overproduction mode.
 For many people, your skin will then try to repair itself and produce more oil to compensate for what it just lost - this can trigger breakouts.
 The opposite of what you were hoping for with your clay mask.

 Another thing to know, since clay pulls impurities to the surface, it can encourage any spots or pimples to come to the surface early.
 While this is not necessarily a bad thing - they were going to come up anyway - it means that a clay mask right before an event is probably not a good idea.
 Lest you end up with a whole bunch of early-surfaced spots right when you needed to look your best.